-There are many experimental projects exploring solar planes, some of them really ambitious and generating good results.
-All of these planes are restricted to slow soaring planes with huge wing surfaces so they have both enough area for more power and less power requirements.
+In order to overcome this issue, an external energy source like the sun has been extensively explored using solar panels in aircrafts.
+Some of these projects, like Solar Impulse were really ambitious and generated good results.
+All of these projects are centered on maximizing the autonomy of the aircraft, thus restricted to slow soaring planes with huge wing surfaces so they have both enough area for solar panels and less power requirements.

-The electric propulsion system is completely different from an internal combustion engine or jet propulsion.
-These differences should be used right in the ideation of the design so they become an advantage rather than an issue.
-Among all the projects found, the few ones more related to this motivation were the Flight of the Century and the E-fan projects.
+The electric propulsion system is completely different from an internal combustion or jet engine.
+Such differences could be used right in the ideation of the design so they become an advantage rather than an issue.
+Among all the projects found in the state of the art research, the few ones more related to this motivation were the Flight of the Century and the E-fan projects shown below.

 Out of these abstract objectives, I extracted some general but more specific requirements in order to start a research on the desired characteristics:

 Then it came a more intense research on each of these general requirements.
 Specifically on their state of the art and their allowable limits.
-With the research done and trying to balance all of the requirements, the more specific top level requirements were:
+With the research done and balancing all of the requirements, the more specific top level requirements were:

 The aircraft should achieve the same speed and maneuvers as any internal combustion aerobatic aircraft.

-It aimed at the aerobatics and competition sector as potential marketing use, trying to make electric vehicles more attractive.
+It aimed at the aerobatics and competition sector as potential marketing use, aiming at making electric vehicles more attractive.
 Similar to how Formula 1 technology and advertising applies to normal cars.

-Now came the fun part.
-With the above requirements in mind I tried to explore many fitting configurations, pointing out their pros and cons in terms of aerodynamic, structure, manufacture, operation, etc.
+After that came the fun part.
+With all the above requirements in mind I explored many fitting configurations, pointing out their pros and cons in terms of aerodynamics, structure, manufacture, operation and maneuverability.

-Then I took the most promising concept and started developing and pushing it in different directions to see where the limits could be.
-The concept that I came up tried to group all the elements really tight around the line of flight.
+Out of the brainstormed ideas, I selected the most promising concept and started developing and pushing it in different directions to see where the limits could be.
+The concept that I came up with tried to group all the elements really tight around the line of flight.
 Propellers, motors, batteries and pilot were aligned to improve aerodynamics and maneuverability.